heroku/hatchet/README.md

 Be sure to change the file permissions with `chmod u+x etc/ci_setup.sh` so that the file is executable.

-To run this script as part of your Travis setup, add the following to your `travis.yml` file before your `jobs` or `install` step:
+To run this and download the Heroku cli, you will need to add this step before your install or script depending on your Travis setup process.

 ```
-before_install:
+before_script:
   - bash etc/ci-setup.sh
 ```